 Any payments that are made to Russian employees are subject to social contributions that must be paid by the employer.
-The rates and thresholds in 2015 are:
+The rates and thresholds in 2016 are:

-- pension fund 22 per cent, or 10 per cent for any amount exceeding the threshold of 711,000 roubles per year; - social security fund 2.9 per cent or 0 per cent for any amount exceeding the threshold of 670,000 roubles per year; and - medical insurance fund 5.1 per cent irrespective of the thresholds above.
+- pension fund 22 per cent, or 10 per cent for any amount exceeding the threshold of 796,000 roubles per year; and - social security fund and medical insurance fund 2.9 per cent and 5.1 per cent, respectively.